 - MSc Development Economics (Dept of Economics)

-How To Apply: Interested applicants are advised to apply for this scholarship, you must submit an application to both the University of Birmingham and the Commonwealth Scholarship Commission.
+Interested persons are advised to apply for this scholarship, you must submit an application to both the University of Birmingham and the Commonwealth Scholarship Commission.

-You can complete the University’s application via our online Commonwealth Shared Scholarship application form.
+You can complete the University Of Birmingham’s application via our online Commonwealth Shared Scholarship application form.
 To submit your Commonwealth Scholarship Commission application, you must complete the Commission’s Electronic Application System (EAS).
 Guidance on completing this form can be found at http://cscuk.dfid.gov.uk/apply/shared-scholarships/info-candidates.

 Subscribe to our Education Post Here